 There are a couple of ways an employer could bring this up.
 For instance, you could be asked “How is your job search going?” or “Are you considering any other job opportunities at this time?”

-#7: Specific next steps are discussed
+#7: They discuss next steps

 How did your interview end?
 Did the hiring manager say that they would “be in touch,” or did a discussion start about the culture at the business?